wingo/walloc/README.md

 memory size, in pages; if no more pages are available, walloc's `malloc` will simply return `NULL`; handling out-of-memory is up to the caller.

-If you really care about the allocator's design, probably you should use some other allocator whose characteristics are more well known!

-That said, walloc has two allocation strategies: small and large objects.
+Walloc has two allocation strategies: small and large objects.

 ### Large objects